 This creamy shrimp and mushroom pasta could become your next favorite dinner!

-Follow along by looking at a couple of step-by-step photos right below demonstrating how to make this creamy shrimp and mushroom pasta.
+Follow along by looking at a couple of step-by-step photos right below.

-Next, to make creamy shrimp pasta sauce, add cooked shrimp back to the mushrooms, along with everything else: half and half, cheeses, more spices:
+3) Next, make creamy shrimp pasta sauce, add cooked shrimp back to the mushrooms, along with everything else: half-and-half, cheeses, more spices:

 I’ve also made this creamy shrimp pasta with gluten free pasta (I used brown rice fettuccine) – and it was wonderfully delicious!
 The gluten free pasta had the perfect texture for this kind of sauce.